Trust (American TV series)

 Trust is an American drama television series created by Simon Beaufoy that premiered on March 25, 2018 on FX.
-The 10-episode season, written by Beaufoy and directed by Danny Boyle and others, is set in 1973 and recounts the abduction of John Paul Getty III, then-heir to Getty Oil, while he was in Italy.
+The 10-episode first season, written by Beaufoy and directed by Danny Boyle and others, is set in 1973 and recounts the abduction of John Paul Getty III, heir to Getty Oil, while he was in Italy.

-The series received generally positive reviews from critics, who praised the performances (particularly those of Dickinson, Esper, Fraser, Sutherland and Swank) and the casting of native Italian actors to portray Italian characters.
+The series received generally positive reviews from critics, who praised the performances (particularly those of Dickinson, Fraser, Sutherland and Swank) and the casting of native Italian actors to portray Italian characters.

 Premise

 Trust follows "the trials and triumphs of one of America's wealthiest and unhappiest families, the Gettys.
-Told over multiple installments... the series begins in 1973 with the kidnapping of John Paul Getty III, an heir to the Getty oil fortune, by the Italian Mafia in Rome."
+Told over multiple installments ... the series begins in 1973 with the kidnapping of John Paul Getty III, an heir to the Getty oil fortune, by the Italian Mafia in Rome."